Darren Dyer

-Darren Dyer (also known by his nickname The Phantome, born 31 July 1966 in London) was a welterweight British boxer.
+Darren Dyer (also known by his nickname The Phantome, born 31 July 1966 in London) is a British retired welterweight boxer.

 Boxing career

 He was the ABA welterweight champion in 1986, fighting out of St. Monica's ABC.

 He represented England and won a gold medal in the 67 kg welterweight division, at the 1986 Commonwealth Games in Edinburgh, Scotland.